mattBrisee/Power-BI-Projects/README.md

 Power BI was used to analysis and generate reports about all aspects of road crashes.
 The reports are organised into four distinct pages shown here:

-1- Accidents bt Date and Time
+1- Accidents by Date and Time

 <img width="605" alt="Image" src="https://github.com/user-attachments/assets/4c97764b-beb9-420d-89d7-533b1f720b27" />

+2- Casualties Status

+3- Accident Location and Road and Environmental Conditions

+4-Accident Category and Sub-category Contributors